Old Dominion Freight Line Inc (ODFL)'s Winning Formula: Financia

-Old Dominion Freight Line Inc (ODFL, Financial) has recently garnered attention from the investment community, showcasing a solid financial profile that's piquing the interest of savvy investors.
-With a current share price of $220.96, Old Dominion Freight Line Inc has enjoyed a daily uptick of 2.02%, alongside a notable three-month appreciation of 14.65%.
-A deep dive into the company's financials, particularly the GF Score, reveals that Old Dominion Freight Line Inc is on a trajectory for significant growth, positioning it as a compelling pick for future gains.
+Old Dominion Freight Line Inc (ODFL, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
+With shares currently priced at $225.67, Old Dominion Freight Line Inc has witnessed a daily gain of 0.49%, marked against a three-month change of 14.98%.
+A thorough analysis, underlined by the GF Score, suggests that Old Dominion Freight Line Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?

-Old Dominion Freight Line Inc, with a market cap of $48.08 billion and sales of $5.87 billion, is the second-largest less-than-truckload carrier in the United States.
-The company operates over 250 service centers and maintains a fleet of more than 11,000 tractors.
-Known for its disciplined and efficient approach, Old Dominion Freight Line Inc stands out in the trucking industry for its profitability and capital returns.
-The company's strategic initiatives focus on increasing network density through market share gains and maintaining top-tier service, including minimal cargo claims, through consistent infrastructure investment.
+Old Dominion Freight Line Inc, with a market cap of $49.11 billion and sales of $5.87 billion, operates as the second-largest less-than-truckload carrier in the United States.
+It boasts over 250 service centers and more than 11,000 tractors.
+Known for its disciplined and efficient approach, Old Dominion Freight Line Inc's profitability and capital returns tower above its industry peers.
+The company's strategic initiatives focus on increasing network density through market share gains and maintaining industry-leading service, including ultra-low cargo claims, through steadfast infrastructure investment.

 Financial Strength Breakdown

-Old Dominion Freight Line Inc's Financial Strength rating is a testament to its resilient balance sheet and adept management of its capital structure.
-The company's Interest Coverage ratio is an impressive 3,535.93, far exceeding the benchmark set by investment guru Benjamin Graham.
-Additionally, with an Altman Z-Score of 25.74, Old Dominion Freight Line Inc demonstrates a formidable shield against financial distress.
-The company's strategic debt management is further evidenced by its low Debt-to-Revenue ratio of 0.01, reinforcing its financial robustness.
+Old Dominion Freight Line Inc's Financial Strength rating is a testament to its resilient balance sheet and prudent capital management.
+The company's Interest Coverage ratio is an impressive 3,535.93, far exceeding Benjamin Graham's recommended threshold of 5.
+With an Altman Z-Score of 26.57, Old Dominion Freight Line Inc stands strong against financial distress.
+The company's strategic debt management is reflected in its favorable Debt-to-Revenue ratio of 0.01, further solidifying its financial health.

 Profitability Rank Breakdown

-The Profitability Rank highlights Old Dominion Freight Line Inc's superior ability to generate profits compared to its industry peers.
-The company's Operating Margin has seen a steady increase over the past five years, with the latest figure standing at 27.97%.
-This growth trajectory is mirrored in the company's Gross Margin, which has consistently improved, indicating an increasing efficiency in converting revenue into profit.
-Old Dominion Freight Line Inc's Predictability Rank of 5 stars further solidifies investor confidence in its consistent operational performance.
+Old Dominion Freight Line Inc's Profitability Rank is indicative of its superior ability to generate profits compared to its peers.
+The company's Operating Margin has seen a significant increase over the past five years, with the latest figure standing at 27.97%.
+Additionally, Old Dominion Freight Line Inc's Gross Margin has consistently risen, demonstrating its efficiency in converting revenue into profit.
+The company's Predictability Rank of 5 stars reflects its consistent operational performance, instilling confidence in investors.

 Growth Rank Breakdown

-Old Dominion Freight Line Inc's high Growth Rank reflects its dedication to business expansion.
-The company's 3-Year Revenue Growth Rate of 16.3% surpasses 72.24% of companies in the Transportation industry.
-Additionally, Old Dominion Freight Line Inc's EBITDA has experienced significant growth, with a three-year growth rate of 22.1 and a five-year rate of 19.8, highlighting its ability to sustain growth momentum.
+Old Dominion Freight Line Inc's high Growth rank underscores its commitment to business expansion.
+The company's 3-Year Revenue Growth Rate of 16.3% surpasses 71.71% of companies in the Transportation industry.
+Its EBITDA has also seen a robust increase, with a three-year growth rate of 22.1 and a five-year rate of 19.8, highlighting Old Dominion Freight Line Inc's growth capabilities.

 Conclusion: A Strong Investment Prospect

-Considering Old Dominion Freight Line Inc's exceptional financial strength, profitability, and growth metrics, the GF Score underscores the company's prime position for potential outperformance.
-Investors seeking similar opportunities can explore more companies with strong GF Scores through the GF Score Screen.
-With its robust financial health and strategic growth initiatives, Old Dominion Freight Line Inc stands as a beacon of investment potential in the transportation sector.
+Considering Old Dominion Freight Line Inc's exceptional financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
+Investors seeking companies with similar robust financial indicators can explore more options using the GF Score Screen.
+With its disciplined approach and strategic growth initiatives, Old Dominion Freight Line Inc stands as a compelling investment case for those looking to capitalize on market leadership and financial resilience.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.